eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - Registration of an Attestation Rulebook in the Attestation Rulebook catalogue is not mandatory.
-- Registration does not create any obligation or automatic acceptance by any third party, or automatically implies cross-border recognition of the type of attestation described in the Rulebook.
+- Registration does not create any obligation or automatic acceptance by any third party, or automatically imply cross-border recognition of the type of attestation described in the Rulebook.
 - The Attestation Rulebooks catalogue can be in the same environment as the catalogue of attributes.